Below are resources to help you use water more efficiently at home.

 1. Turn your hose off when it is not in use.

+A typical garden hose can use up to 12 gallons per minute.
 Mountain View’s City Code requires that all hoses be equipped with an automatic shutoff nozzle to prevent water waste.
+Order a free 2.5 gpm automatic shutoff nozzle for your hose: Valley Water Shopping Cart.